Cowlitz Trail: Non-Native settlement

 The first known non-Indigenous people to explore the Cowlitz River were members of the Astor Fur Company in 1811.
 In the 1820s, the Hudson's Bay Company opened a trading post at Fort Vancouver, leading to expansive trade on the Cowlitz Trail system in the territory.
 The trail was built up by early fur traders, with additional trading posts built and burgeoning farm settlements following.
 Still in use as a footpath, travelers began to use horses on the trail and used the route to move livestock.
 Bateaus, up to 32 ft in length, were begun to be used in traversing the Cowlitz River portion.
 The Klickitat people, known by the English moniker "roving Klickitat", began using the trail in earnest after the arrival of white settlers in order to prosper through increased trade.

 By the 1840s, settlers began using the Cowlitz Trail, migrating to the lands in search of freedom and economic opportunity.
 Though other routes existed to reach Puget Sound, the north-to-south section was the most preferred route, widened so that it could be used for wagons.
 Migrating settlers began to consider the Cowlitz Trail an extension of the Oregon Trail.
-Pioneer homesteaders used the trail in 1845 to begin the early community of Tumwater.
+Pioneer homesteaders, including Michael Simmons and George Bush, used the trail in 1845 to begin the early community of Tumwater.
 Early non-indigenous explorers included Ezra Meeker during his 1852 expedition, and James Longmire and William Packwood who traveled the route in 1854.

 Due to an increase in settlement and economic activity, the trail was expanded in the early 1850s as a road to link Fort Vancouver with Fort Steilacoom.
 The new path was given the name, Military Road, paid for with a mix of federal funds and a "road tax" (Note: The "road tax", due to a lack of physical money, was often paid in exchange for labor in constructing Military Road.) on settlers.
 The new road followed the west bank of the Cowlitz River, directed east at Toledo, then known as Cowlitz Landing.
 Built on a higher elevation, the road followed the northern sections of the trail, becoming a route to carry troops while supplying a more efficient connection for mail deliveries, stagecoaches, and travelers.

 Cowlitz Landing expanded becoming an important stopping point on the trail, as was the homestead of the John R. Jackson family, the location of the first recognized courthouse in the Washington Territory.
 As demands for travel continued to increase, early forms of stagecoaches were introduced.
 Northern Pacific Railroad constructed a rail line in the early 1870s between Kalama and Tacoma; the railroad company surveyed the east-to-west portion of the trail as a potential railway in the late 1870s.
 The coaches branched off to surrounding communities, further connecting the region to the trail.
 The Military Road was eventually became a corduroy road after the introduction of automobiles to the territory.